en1ero/navius-feedback/README.md

 # navius-feedback
-Bugs and feedback for navius Chrome extension
+Bugs and feedback for navius Chrome extension.